 Most importantly, is the water you find safe to drink?
 Does it need to be filtered or purified?
 You trust the municipal water supply at home.
 But how do you trust water supplies while backpacking?

-Water Treatment Options To Purify Water When Backpacking
+Always Purify Water When Backpacking

 As a teenager in the 1960s, we drank right out of the streams.
 The Sierra Nevada Mountains had crystal clear pristine lakes and streams.
 Even in the 1970s when I started backpacking in earnest I never filtered my water.
 In fact, I didn’t know anyone who did.
 But now, those days are long gone.